gkartik15/roman-numeral-converter/README.md

 - Convert numbers between 1 and 3999 to Roman numerals
 - Modern, responsive UI with real-time conversion
 - Comprehensive observability:
-  - Metrics collection and monitoring
+  - Metrics collection and monitoring with Prometheus
-  - Distributed tracing
+  - Distributed tracing with Jaeger
-  - Structured logging
+  - Structured logging with Winston
 - Error handling and input validation
 - CORS support for frontend-backend communication
 - Docker support for development and production environments